Carnivorous plants

 This species, the only member of the family, has a restricted distribution, found only in Spain, Portugal, and Morocco.
 Formerly, it was regarded as belonging to the sundew family (above), but has now been placed in a separate family.

 Portuguese sundew is one of the few carnivorous plants, which is able to thrive on dry, alkaline soils.
 The leaves, which are 20 to 40 cm long, uncoil from a central rosette.
 The plant emits a sweet aroma, which attracts insects.
 When they land on a leaf, or on the stem, they get stuck in the numerous sticky glandular hairs.
+There are two types of glands, larger stalked ones, which attract and trap prey, and smaller, sessile, digestive ones.

 References